-\end{conj} Note that this Conjecture is strictly stronger than the original Lonely Runner Conjecture.
-In addition to providing an inductive approach toward proving the Lonely Runner Conjecture, the Conjecture also has applications in topics like computing the covering radius of a polytope \cite{jana}.
+\end{conj} Note that this conjecture is strictly stronger than the original Lonely Runner Conjecture.
 Kravitz proved the conjecture for $n = 3$.
-However, one of our paper's main results is that for $n$ with greater values, there exists counter-cases like $\ML(8,3,11,19) = 7 / 30$ for $n = 4$ and $\ML(5,6,11,17,23,28) = 8 / 51$ for $n = 6$.
+However, our paper reveals that for $n$ with greater values, there exist counterexamples like $\ML(8,3,11,19) = 7 / 30$ for $n = 4$, $\ML(5,6,11,17,23,28) = 8 / 51$ for $n = 6$, and $\ML(1,3,4,5,7,13,18) = 3 / 23$ for $n = 7$.
 Nonetheless, our experimental data indicate that the intuition of a discrete spectrum remains true.
-Thus we propose a new modified version of the Loneliness Spectrum Conjecture. \begin{conj}[Amended Loneliness Spectrum Conjecture] For any positive integers $v_1,\ldots,v_n$, we have either
+Thus, we propose a new modified version of the Loneliness Spectrum Conjecture. \begin{conj}[Amended Loneliness Spectrum Conjecture] For any positive integers $v_1,\ldots,v_n$, we have either